IGPenguin/mobile-toolkit/README.md

 * Open link passed as argument in web browser

 ### aoptions
-* Open system settings on a specific activity
+* `aoptions` Open system settings on a specific activity
 * You can choose from quick presets
 	* Developer settings
 	* Locale settings